Catalog: Ulster BOCES (WR)

 Adult registrations include student participation at no additional cost.
 Students attend free of charge.
 All presenters, exhibitors, and participants are welcome.
 Early registration is encouraged; additional details and updates will be provided to registered participants as the event approaches.

-Subscriber's for the Environmental Education CoSer are: KINGSTON, NEW PALTZ, SAUGERTIES, ELLENVILLE and WALLKILL.
-Let's come together at the Sustainable Futures Summit 2026 to empower young leaders, engage the community, and inspire action toward a more equitable, innovative, and sustainable world.
+Subscriber's for the Environmental Education CoSer are: KINGSTON, NEW PALTZ, SAUGERTIES, ELLENVILLE and WALLKILL. *Dutchess County educators attend at half price.
+Let's come togetherto empower young leaders, engage the community, and inspire action toward a more equitable, innovative, and sustainable world.
 We look forward to your participation!

 Program: School Improvement (555)